Political Party of Radicals: Representation

+European Parliament

-Municipal and Provincial Government
+Municipal and provincial government

 The PPR supplied several municipal and provincial councillors.
 In the 1970s it also cooperated in the North Holland provincial executive and in several local executives such as Amsterdam.

 In the following figure one can see the election results of the provincial election of 1982 per province.
 It shows that the support for the party was distributed equally throughout the country, with a slight tendency to the West (North, Utrecht and South Holland) and South (Brabant and Limburg).